Chapter 2:

 “Ask him next time we meet up.
 I’m sure that Vernon will make us all have another meeting.”

 “Yeah.
 Probably will.
-Anyway, thanks dude.”
+Anyway, thanks…d-dude…” She said, recoiling slightly.

 “Sup, Dani?”
 Rustling came from the phone speaker.
-Nicolaus could make out what sounded like his younger sister talking to an unknown man with a heavy Spanish accent.
+Nicolaus could make out what sounded like his sister talking to an unknown man with a heavy Spanish accent.

 “Just not yet, okay?
 My mother would flip.
 But since you’re here, I’ll introduce you to Nick…whenever the hell he gets back here with my car!
 You know what?
 Let me give him another call…” The rustling came again, then prolonged silence.